 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).

-On the new Essential price plans, the use of tethering is not included in your tariff.
-If you’d like to tether from your smartphone when using an Essential price plan, you’ll need to buy a personal hotspot add-on.
-These add-ons start from £5/month for a 1GB personal hotspot allowance:
+On Essential price plans, the use of tethering is not included in your tariff.
+Therefore, if you’d like to tether or use personal hotspot when on an Essential price plan, you’ll need to buy a “personal hotspot add-on” to enable this.

 |Tethering Allowance||Monthly Cost|

 You can buy a personal hotspot add-on by logging in to your My3 account or by calling Three Customer Services on 333.
-Depending on how often you’d like to tether from your plan, it may be better value to upgrade to an Advanced price plan instead.
+By default, once you’ve added the add-on to your account, it will renew every month until you ask Three to remove it.
+Depending on how often you decide to tether from your plan, it may be better value to upgrade to an Advanced price plan instead.

 On Advanced price plans, tethering is included in your plan at no extra charge.
-Your tethering or personal hotspot usage will simply come out of your inclusive data allowance (there’s a limit of 30GB per month for customers with an all-you-can-eat data plan).
+Your tethering or personal hotspot usage will simply come out of your inclusive data allowance (subject to a maximum of 30GB per month on tariffs with 100GB of data or all-you-can-eat data).

 For more information, please see our article on the UK’s best value tariffs for tethering.